 Anthony Elanga: Newcastle agree £52m transfer fee to sign Nottingham Forest forward this summer

-Anthony Elanga is travelling to Newcastle to undergo his medical and complete a £52m move; the Nottingham Forest winger is understood to be excited to play for a club in the Champions League
+Anthony Elanga is continuing his Newcastle medical ahead of completing a £52m move; the Nottingham Forest winger is understood to be excited to play for a club in the Champions League

-Anthony Elanga is flying into Newcastle on Tuesday afternoon to undergo his medical after a £52m fee was agreed with Nottingham Forest.
+Anthony Elanga is continuing his Newcastle medical on Wednesday after arriving on Tyneside on Tuesday after a £52m fee was agreed with Nottingham Forest.

-The figure could rise to £55m with £3m in potential add-ons inserted during negotiations.
+The winger flew into Newcastle's private airport yesterday evening to meet his new club and begin his medical testing.

-Although there are still the finer points of the deal to be sorted, it is understood the framework of it is agreed.
+Newcastle have agreed a deal with Nottingham Forest that could eventually be worth a total of £55m.

 - Transfer Centre LIVE! | Nottingham Forest news & transfers🔴⚪